LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Limitations

 \section{Limitations}

 While we try to cover as many languages as possible, our evaluation remains predominantly focused on high- and medium-resource language pairs due to the limited availability of suitable evaluation datasets.
-This underscores the necessity of developing comprehensive evaluation datasets within the literary domain, particularly targeting low-resource language pairs.
+This underscores the necessity of developing comprehensive evaluation datasets within the literary domain, particularly targeting low-resource language pairs. \zr{Future work can also explore the effect of genre and style variation on the metric.
+While our current analysis mainly relies on the opinions of literary translators, incorporating feedback from broader audiences could provide additional insight.}

-Additionally, we currently evaluate translations at the paragraph level, which may miss subtle literary elements that span across larger narrative sections.
+Additionally, we currently evaluate translations at the paragraph level, which may miss subtle literary elements that span larger narrative sections.
 A key limitation is the absence of evaluation datasets containing extended narrative units like consecutive chapters or complete works.
 Future research could expand the evaluation dataset to include wider contexts.

 Our experiments show that question-level instruction templates perform less effectively than the two simpler configurations.
 While we hypothesize this stems from LLMs' lack of specialized literary knowledge, our current study does not analyze the specific nature or extent of this knowledge gap.
 Further investigation into LLMs' specialized knowledge of literary and creative tasks remains a valuable research direction.